realyixuan/realyixuan.github.io/posts/Insights-From-The-Past-Five-Years.md

 **No Rule For All Things**

 I have been having a viewpoint: what you can talk is knowledge, what you cannot talk is wisdom.
 Reality is a enormous, complex system, and any rule is just a extrem simplified description about it.
-Rule is not a bad thing, but what you should do is learn it and use it, not completely subject to it.
+Rules aren't bad, but you should learn them and use them, not blindly follow them.
 Be wary of those who are full of 'formulas'.
 Ironnically, this sentence may also adhere to the principle.

 **Take Risks**